Ex-first lady, anti-graft candidate poised for Guatemala run-off | Politics

 Ex-first lady, anti-graft candidate poised for Guatemala run-off

+Arevalo, an ex-diplomat and son of former president Juan Jose Arevalo, was the surprise package of the vote, with opinion polls not forecasting he would make the run-off.
+Arevalo has made tackling corruption a key priority.
+"We didn't come to win the polls.
+We came to win the elections," Arevalo wrote on Twitter.

+Aldana later sought asylum in the United States.
+Guatemala's Supreme Electoral Tribunal is expected to announce definitive results later on Monday after an election in which there was widespread clamor for the next leader to tackle poverty, corruption and violence in the country.

-Torres told a press conference she was feeling optimistic.
-"We're happy," she said.
-"We're going to win, against whoever it may be."
-But with nearly one in four ballots either spoiled or left blank, Guatemalans expressed discontent at the electoral process and the decision to bar early front-runner, businessman Carlos Pineda.
+In the end, the process frustrated many voters.
+Nearly one in four ballots were spoiled or left blank, as Guatemalans expressed discontent at the decision to bar early front-runner, businessman Carlos Pineda.
 Pineda urged supporters to spoil their ballots after he was ruled ineligible.

-The third best-placed candidate, Manuel Conde, had 7.9%.
-Opinion polls ahead of the election had not suggested that Arevalo, an ex-diplomat and son of former president Juan Jose Arevalo, would make the run-off.
-Arevalo has made tackling corruption a key priority of his bid.

-Aldana said the allegations were politically motivated due to the historic campaign against graft she waged together with the U.N.-backed International Commission Against Impunity in Guatemala (CICIG).
-The CICIG's mandate was terminated in 2019.
-Aldana later sought asylum in the United States.

-Stakes in the Guatemalan election are high, amid deteriorating standards of transparency and human rights in recent years, as well as poverty, corruption and violence.
-Preliminary results pointed to a fragmented Congress, however, which could make it hard for the next president to govern.
+Running third in the race on 7.8% of the vote was Manuel Conde, candidate of conservative President Alejandro Giammattei's ruling Vamos party, results showed.
+Preliminary results pointed to a fragmented Congress which could make it hard for the next president to govern.

 Polls have suggested that the 67-year-old Torres will struggle to win a run-off given her unpopularity in the capital, Guatemala City, home to a high percentage of the electorate.
 She finished runner-up in the last two presidential elections.
 The ex-wife of Alvaro Colom, Guatemala's president from 2008 to 2012, Torres was competing with over 20 other candidates, including Edmond Mulet, a career diplomat, and Zury Rios, daughter of the late right-wing dictator Efrain Rios Montt.

-The race to succeed conservative President Alejandro Giammattei, who is limited by law to one term, was overshadowed by a court ruling blocking four candidates, including Pineda.
+The contest to succeed the outgoing Giammattei, who is limited by law to a single term, was overshadowed by a court ruling that blocked four candidates, including Pineda.
 The United States and the European Union criticized the exclusion of Pineda, who called the decision "electoral fraud."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)